 Grant Types Cost Reimbursement Fixed Amount Available Subtypes Traditional Full-Cost Education Award Program (EAP) Professional Corps See Sec.
-D.6.a.2 for further requirements No Cost Slots Maximum Cost per MSY \$16,300 \$16,300 \$800 or \$1,000 \$1,000 \$0 Type of Slots in the National Service Trust Full-Time, Three Quarter-Time, Half-time, Reduced Half- Time, Quarter- Time, Minimum-Time, Abbreviated- Time Full-Time, Three Quarter-Time, Half- Time, Reduced Half-Time, Quarter- Time, Minimum- Time, Abbreviated- Time Full-Time, Three Quarter- Time, Half- Time, Reduced Half-Time, Quarter- Time, Minimum-Time, Abbreviated- Time Full-Time only Full-Time, Three Quarter- Time, Half- Time, Reduced Half-Time, Quarter-Time, Minimum- Time, Abbreviated- Time Budget Submission Required Yes No Yes, if reques Yes, if requesting operating funds No Availability of Funds linked to enrollment and retention of awarded MSYs No Yes No Special Requirements N/A Must place qualified professionals in communities with an inadequate number of such professionals.
+D.6.a.2 for further requirements No Cost Slots Maximum Cost per MSY \$16,300 \$16,300 \$800 or \$1,000 \$1,000 \$0 Type of Slots in the National Service Trust Full-Time, Three Quarter-Time, Half-time, Reduced Half- Time, Quarter- Time, Minimum- Time, Abbreviated- Time Full- Time, Three Quarter-Time, Half-Time, Reduced Half- Time, Quarter- Time, Quarter- Time, Quarter- Time, Minimum-Time, Minimum-Time, Abbreviated- TimeFull-Time, Reduced Half- Time, Quarter- Time, Minimum- Time, Abbreviated- Time Full-Time only Full-Time, Three Quarter- Time, Half- Time, Reduced Half-Time, Quarter-Time, Minimum- Time, Abbreviated- Time Budget Submission Required Yes No Yes, if requesting operating funds No Availability of Funds linked to enrollment and retention of awarded MSYs No Yes No Special Requirements N/A N/A Must place qualified professionals in communities with an inadequate number of such professionals.
 Member salaries and benefits must be paid entirely by organization where member serves and not included in budget.
-Financial Reporting Requirements Yes No) Available to new Applicants Yes No Yes
+N/A Financial Reporting Requirements Yes No Available to new Applicants Yes No Yes